Apr 23, 2018 2:55 PM - edited Aug 19, 2019 3:11 PM

 The issue starts if you become known to have a low open rate by ISP's like Gmail and/or Outlook (who provide 62% of all inboxes out there).
-Once you get this reputation they will start putting your emails in the spam folder.
+Once you get this reputation they will start filterring your emails to the spam folder.
 This obviously causes an even lower open rate, and the issue starts to snowball.

 "But what about the brand new contacts?
 They haven't had a chance to open yet.
 I don't want to suppress them."
-To fix our list for this segment we will want to use a HubSpot default property called Sends Since Last Engagement.
-This property increments by one for each email a contact is sent but not opened.
-Therefore a contact with a Sends Since Last Engagement of 15 has been sent fifteen emails without opening any of them.
-To cut the list down to only contacts that have never opened X emails we update the criteria to:
+To fix our list for this segment we will want to use a HubSpot default property called Marketing emails delivered.
+This property increments by one for each email a contact is delivered:

 OK so now we have the list.
 What do we do with it?
 Well the most important thing is to stop sending email to these people.
 They are dragging down your overall open rate.
 Suppressing this list mitigates the risk that your future email will go to the spam folder.

-If you would like to try one more email before giving up on these folks, then you may be inspired by one of these 9 slick re-engagament campaigns.
-Otherwise let them go. 🙂
+Option 2 - If you would like to try one more email before giving up on these folks, then you may be inspired by one of these 9 slick re-engagament campaigns.
+Otherwise just let them go. 🙂

 How would you respond to an alarmingly poor "open rate" posted here: